dauncy/daniel-blog/src/posts/controlw-flows.md

 ## One last example

-I'm gonna drop one of my go-to control flow components that I use in almost every project.
+Lastly, I'm gonna drop one of my go-to control flow components that I use in almost every project.
 Hopefully y'all will find it as useful as I do...

 ```tsx
 //@components/control-flows/data-fetcher.tsx